🎉 Launch Special 90% off: Get lifetime access to my latest Mandarin-Chinese tool!Learn more →

 And there were some enlightening responses from ChatGPT along the way.

-It's probably a good idea to thank robots (opens in a new tab).
+It's probably a good idea to thank robots.

 The coolest part about the debugging process was learning that I could include code in my queries and get the same code back in the response with the needed fix.